github/gh-gei/README.md

   -?, -h, --help  Show help and usage information

 Commands:
   generate-script       Generates a migration script.
-This provides you the ability to review the steps that this tool will take, and optionally
-                   modify the script if desired before running it.
+This provides you the ability to review the steps that this tool will take, and optionally modify the script if desired before running it. grant-migrator-role   Allows an organization admin to grant a USER or TEAM the migrator role for a single GitHub organization.
+The migrator role allows the role assignee to perform migrations into the target organization.
-                   Note: Expects GH_SOURCE_PAT or GH_PAT env variable to be set. migrate-repo     Invokes the GitHub API's to migrate the repo and all PR data.
+                        Note: Expects GH_PAT env variable to be set. migrate-repo          Invokes the GitHub APIs to migrate the repo and all repo data. revoke-migrator-role  Allows an organization admin to revoke the migrator role for a USER or TEAM for a single GitHub organization.
+This will remove their ability to run a migration into the target organization.
-                   Note: Expects GH_PAT and GH_SOURCE_PAT env variables to be set.
-GH_SOURCE_PAT is optional, if not set GH_PAT will be used instead.
+                        Note: Expects GH_PAT env variable to be set.
 ```

-To generate a script, you'll need to set an `GH_PAT` as an environment variable for your destination and `GH_SOURCE_PAT` for your source location.
+To generate a migration script, you'll need to set `GH_PAT` as an environment variable for your destination and `GH_SOURCE_PAT` for your source location.

+## GitHub Enterprise Server (GHES) to GitHub Migration Usage

+GEI-CLI is a cross-platform .NET Core console application.
+General usage will use the `generate-script` command to create a script that can be used to migrate all repositories from a GHES organization.

+Due to many GHES instances containing firewall rules restricting the direct API access that GEI needs to perform a migration, the GEI CLI uploads the migration's archive data to Azure Blob Storage as a step prior to starting the migration using GEI.
+This allows GEI to perform a migration without directly accessing the GHES instance.
+Because of this extra step, you'll pass in a connection string to an Azure Storage account, specified in the parameters below.

+### Command Line

+Generating a migration script for GHES is very similar to GitHub to GitHub migration scripts, but requires a couple extra parameters.
+You can run `gh gei generate-script --help` to learn about all of the options.

+The extra options you will need when migrating from GHES are:
+- `--ghes-api-url`
+- `--azure-storage-connection-string`
+- `--no-ssl-verify` (optional)

 ## Azure DevOps to GitHub Migration Usage